Gladiolus

 Gladiolus Species and Varietals

-Baby Gladiolus These plants grow well in zones 4-9, 12-24 and H1, though can be grown in zones 2b and 3 if they are a particularly hardy species.
-This is a group of hybrids that have flaring blossoms up to three inches across borne on short, loose spikes.
+Baby Gladiolus These plants grow well in zones 4-9, 12-24 and H1, though can be grown in zones 2b and 3 if they are a particularly hardy cultivar.
+This is a group of hybrids that have flaring blossoms up to three inches across in short, loose spikes.
 They will flower in late spring in white, pink, red and lilac, sometimes marked with contrasting colors.
-They will form large clumps if allowed to stay in the ground season after season. |
+They can form large clumps if allowed to stay in the ground season after season. |

-Gladiolus grandiflora Hybrids (Garden Gladiolus) This group is very popular and widely-known, with flowers spikes reaching 3-6 feet tall that bloom in late spring and summer.
-Flowers are up to 8 inches across and come in a range of colors.
+Gladiolus grandiflora Hybrids (Garden Gladiolus) This group is very popular and widely-known, with flower spikes reaching 3-6 feet tall that bloom in late spring and summer.
+Flowers are up to 8 inches across and come in a wide range of colors.
 This group also includes 'Mini Glads' which grow up to 3-4 feet tall and hold up to 18 flowers per spike. |

 Caring for Gladiolus